 How to make your portfolio pack a punch

-- For permanent roles, aim to show around 6-8 projects max – for freelance, a few more.
+- For permanent roles, aim to show between 5 – 6 projects max – for freelance, a few more, maybe 8.

 - Tell the story of your projects visually – don't just show one image of the end-product.
 Show your starting point, your rough concept work (some of it), how you developed that into the core design, and then how that design actually comes to life.

 - Always explain the brief to the interviewer - explain your thought process.
 For example, what kind of client is it for, what was the reason for a design/redesign, what was your rationale behind your design work, who is the target market, etc.

 - If you did a redesign of something that existed before, why not start with an image of the “before” at the start of the project – if the 'before' isn't great, it will only make your 'after' look even better!

 - Why not include one or two of the concepts for a project that the client didn’t choose?
 It gives perspective and will show your range.

 - Show the two projects that you feel are your very strongest first and last at interview – it is those that the interviewer is likely to remember best.
 Don't start with a bang and end with a whimper.
 The last project you show will be freshest in their mind when you leave, so make it a banger.

 - Make your design work the hero.
 The less images on one page the better!
 No tiny images please, these don't really stand out visually, so what’s the point?
 The less clutter the better.